noodldocs/noodldocs.github.io/2.4/modules/gsheets/node-docs/query-sheet/README.md

 The results of the query is an **Array**, just as with a regular **Query Record**.
 The Array contains Objects that represents the rows in the Google Sheet.
 Each column value will be represented by a property in the respective object, with the same name as the column.
 When using a [Sheet Row](/modules/gsheets/node-docs/sheet-row/) node, the **Id** of the object can be used to set the **Row Id** of the Sheet Row node.

 ## Controlling when queries are performed
-If the `Do` signal is unconnected, the Query will automatically be run when the **Query Sheet** node is created and whenever its input changes.
+If the `Do` signal is unconnected, the Query will automatically be run when the **Query Sheet** node is created and whenever any of its inputs change.
 By connecting the `Do` signal, the Query will only be run when `Do` is triggered.

 ## Inputs